gsbDBI/ds-wgan/docs/source/train.rst

     wgan.train(generators, critics, x, context, specs)

-See the function :ref:`train` in Section :ref:`section_api` for more details on the code.
+See the function :ref:`train` in Section :ref:`section_api` for more details on the code and the required parameters.